pK-git-tests/WOS-2407/NAP RULES.md

 ## IV.
 SvS Participation & Solar Castle
 ### 8. Combat Participation Requirements
 - All NAP alliances must actively participate in SvS battles or list of missing rally leaders in advance so others alliance can prepare for it.
+- Prep participation is expected and NAP alliances should encourage their members to save for SvS prep and not winning side events.
 - NAP alliances are expected to support all participating alliances in reaching Level 4 Combat Engineering.

 ### 9. Solar Castle Presidency